Ross Perot: Early life, education, and military career

-Ross Perot was born in Texarkana, Texas, the son of Lula May (née Ray) and Gabriel Ross Perot, a commodity broker specializing in cotton contracts.
+Henry Ross Perot was born in Texarkana, Texas on June 27, 1930, the son of Lula May (née Ray) and Gabriel Ross Perot, a commodity broker specializing in cotton contracts.
+He had an older brother, Gabriel Perot Jr., who died as a toddler.
 His patrilineal line traces back to a French-Canadian immigrant to the colony of Louisiana in the 1740s.

-He attended a local private school, Patty Hill, before graduating from Texas High School in Texarkana in 1947.
+Perot attended a local private school, Patty Hill, before graduating from Texas High School in Texarkana in 1947.
+His first job, at eight years old, was helping to distribute the Texarkana Gazette as a paperboy.
+He joined the Boy Scouts of America and made Eagle Scout in 1942, after 13 months in the program, and was a recipient of the Distinguished Eagle Scout Award.
 One of Perot's childhood friends was Hayes McClerkin, who later became the Speaker of the Arkansas House of Representatives and a prominent lawyer in Texarkana, Arkansas.

-Perot started his first job at 8 years old, helping to distribute the Texarkana Gazette as a paperboy.

-His father died when Perot was 25 years old.
-Perot had an older brother, Gabriel Perot Jr., who died as a toddler.

-Perot joined the Boy Scouts of America and made Eagle Scout in 1942, after 13 months in the program.
-He was a recipient of the Distinguished Eagle Scout Award.

 From 1947 to 1949, he attended Texarkana Junior College, then entered the United States Naval Academy in 1949 and helped establish its honor system.
 Perot claimed his appointment notice to the academy—sent by telegram—was sent by W. Lee "Pappy" O'Daniel, Texas's 34th governor and former senator.
 Perot served as a junior officer on a destroyer, and later, an aircraft carrier from 1953 to 1957.
 Perot, who had only ever owned one pair of shoes at a time, was shocked to find that he was issued multiple pairs of shoes in the navy, which he would later point to as "possibly my first example of government waste".
-Perot then went to the Naval Reserve, which he left on June 30, 1961, with the rank of Lieutenant.
+Perot then went to the Naval Reserve, which he left on June 30, 1961, with the rank of lieutenant.
+His father died when Perot was 25 years old.

-In 1956 Perot married Margot Birmingham, whom he met on a blind date as a midshipman docked in Baltimore.
+In 1956, Perot married Margot Birmingham, whom he met on a blind date as a midshipman docked in Baltimore.